Actindo-AG/Documentation/Accounting/Integration/03_ManageAccounts.md

 *Accounting > Select the fiscal year > Settings > Tab ACCOUNTS*

 ![Create an account](/Assets/Screenshots/Accounting/Settings/Accounts/Create_account.png "[Create an account]")

-[comment]: <> (Originally text taken from VenduoPOS/Integration/02_ManageAccounts.md but a few details changed/added to make it consistent with Accounting/Integration/02_ManageTaxKeys)

 1. Enter an available account number in the field *Account number*.